UAB Blazers men's basketball

-The UAB Blazers men's basketball team represents the University of Alabama at Birmingham (UAB) in NCAA Division I men's college basketball, with the 2023–24 season being the Blazers' first as members of the American Athletic Conference.
-The Blazers play home games at Bartow Arena and are coached by Andy Kennedy.
-UAB has appeared 17 times in the NCAA men's basketball tournament and most recently appeared in 2024.
+The UAB Blazers men's basketball team represents the University of Alabama at Birmingham (UAB) in NCAA Division I men's college basketball.
+The Blazers compete as a member of the American Conference and play their home games at Bartow Arena in Birmingham, Alabama.
+The team is coached by Andy Kennedy.
+UAB has appeared in the NCAA tournament 17 times, most recently in 2024.